visit-dav/visit/src/doc/dev_manual/RCDevelopment.rst

 Apply the same changes to develop
 ---------------------------------

+Typically, the same changes applied to the release candidate then also need to be applied to `develop`.
+This is not always the case however.
+Some changes are made only for the release candidate and should never get applied to `develop`.
+If this is the case, make sure that the PR to the release candidate includes a comment, either in the initial PR comment or in a comment at the end of the conversation on the PR, that the work is not to be applied to `develop`.
+If the PR for the release candidate is already merged and closed, you can still add a comment indicating it should not be applied to `develop`.

 You will apply your changes from the 3.0RC to develop by creating a patch of your changes to the 3.0RC and applying them to a branch created off of develop.
 The easiest way to create the patch is immediately after you have